DEFRA/permit-poc/docs/topics/path-to-production.md

   components/images
 - The CI runner only really needs docker/docker-compose and the relevant cloud CLI (this could be official containers too)
+- Test pyramid managed via cypress.io tooling

 ![Docker Testing](./docker-testing.png)

+## Questions

+- Which CI/CD and Cloud tools are available/supported?
+- What is the preferred operation model between Web Ops and Developers?
+- ???